7 Reflections From 30 Years in Business

 Tracking should involve the entire team.
 Everyone should have responsibilities for which their performance is tracked.
 Standard Operating Procedures provide guidelines for all team members and make it easier to on-board new employees.

-An Entrepreneurial Operating System like Traction ensures that the organization is focusing on what matters, and meeting weekly, monthly, quarterly, and annual goals.
+An Entrepreneurial Operating System like Traction ensures that the organization focuses on what matters and meets its weekly, monthly, quarterly, and annual goals.
 It provides structure and rhythm to keep everyone on track.

 7 – True Character, True Wisdom, True Grit

 To do much of what I describe in this article, one must have character.
-You have to think of someone other than yourself and care enough about a team member’s personal, professional, and spiritual development.
-You have to care enough to tell people the truth and provide the conditions under which they feel safe enough to say, “I need help to improve”.
+You must think of someone other than yourself and care enough about a team member’s personal, professional, and spiritual development.
+You must care enough to tell people the truth and provide the conditions under which they feel safe enough to say, “I need help to improve.”
 You need the courage to say no to the mediocre to make room for the great.